CareerExplorer’s step-by-step guide on how to become a clinical psychologist.

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

-An undergraduate degree in psychology typically fulfills the admission requirements for a doctoral program in clinical psychology.
-However, many graduate programs also admit students with a Bachelor’s in a related field, provided they have completed prerequisite coursework in research methods, abnormal psychology, and behavioral statistics.
+However, many graduate programs also admit students with a bachelor’s in a related field, provided they have completed prerequisite coursework in research methods, abnormal psychology, and behavioral statistics.
 Because clinical psychology graduate programs are intensely competitive, students need to be vigilant about their GPA.

 Aspiring clinical psychologists whose objective it is to work in a clinical setting pursue a Doctor of Psychology (Psy.D.) degree.
 Those who intend to focus on research and work in academia generally earn a Doctor of Philosophy (Ph.D.) degree.